Shared 59 times

 First, each member must “grow.”
 Personally and directly connected to the life of the Head (“from Him the whole body …”; “grows with a growth that is from God”) each member of the church must grow in spiritual maturity.
-In the church around the world, we’re not doing too badly in this regard.
-Many Christians do take personal responsibility for their own spiritual lives.
+This means to love God, to know Him, to fear Him, to depend on Him, to walk with Him.

 Third, each member must “build” others: Paul says that the body “builds itself up in love.”

-A healthy church is one in which every member grows, serves and builds others.
-We must have all three.
-And all three must come from life – the indwelling life of Christ in each believer’s life (John 15:4-5; Eph.
-4:16; Col. 2:19) as each of us grows, serves and builds.
+In summary, a healthy church is one in which every member grows, serves, builds others and reaches out.
+We must have all four.
+And all four must come from life – the indwelling life of Christ in each believer’s life (John 15:4-5; Eph.
+4:16; Col. 2:19) as each of us grows, serves, builds others and reaches out.